-The Signal screen displays the Spectrum24 signal quality (signal strength in 0% to 100%), the Roaming Count (number of changes from one AP to another), and the Network status (In Range or Out of Range).
+The Signal screen displays the Spectrum24 signal quality (signal strength in 0% to 100%), the Roaming Count (number of changes from one AP to another), the AP address, and the Network status (In Range or Out of Range).

-2. Press the Back button to display the Spectrum24 Configuration screen.
+2. Press the OK button to display the Spectrum24 Configuration screen.